Glossary of CTRP Terms

 A - D Terms

-Activation - In the CTRP, this term usually refers to the official start date of a trial determined as follows 1) the date in an official clinical trial activation announcement or 2) date of first patient accrual if the trial in question did not have a formal activation announcement.
+Activation - The official start date of a trial determined as follows: 1) the date of an official clinical trial activation announcement or 2) the date of first patient accrual if the trial did not have a formal activation announcement.

 Amendment - Amendments include changes that: 1) substantively alter the treatment administered; and/or 2) the study design; and/or 3) the sites in which patients are being enrolled on the trial.
 Amendments are to include all changes (including updates) since the last change to the protocol was submitted.

-Arm label - The short name used to identify the arm (Source: Protocol Registration System Information)
+Arm label - The short name used to identify the arm.
+(Source: http://prsinfo.clinicaltrials.gov/definitions.html)

-Arm description - A brief description of the arm (Source: Protocol Registration System Information)
+Arm description - A brief description of the arm.
+(Source: http://prsinfo.clinicaltrials.gov/definitions.html)

 Arm type -